gcla/gnome-shell-extensions-nomachine-search-provider/README.rst

 .. image:: https://dl.dropboxusercontent.com/u/2039645/nomachine-search-provider.png

-This is a blatant copy of my earlier Putty search provider, which itself was heavily based this on the SSH Search Provider extension by Bernd
+This is a blatant copy of my earlier Putty search provider, which itself was heavily based on the `SSH Search Provider
-Schlapsi.
-You might also use the `Remmina search provider <https://extensions.gnome.org/extension/473/remmina-search-provider/>`_ if you use the NX plugin.
+<https://extensions.gnome.org/extension/73/ssh-search-provider/>`_ extension by Bernd Schlapsi.
+You might also use the `Remmina search provider
+<https://extensions.gnome.org/extension/473/remmina-search-provider/>`_ if you use the NX plugin.

 Requirements